ampl/ampl.github.io/docs/source/solvers/solver_options/x-gurobi_options.md

       subject to the violation objective being minimized.

-      Weights are given by suffixes .lbpen and .ubpen on variables and .rhspen on constraints (when nonnegative), else by keywords alg:lbpen, alg:ubpen, and alg:rhspen, respectively (default values = 1).
+      Weights are given by suffixes .lbpen and .ubpen on variables and .rhspen on constraints (when nonnegative, default values = 0), else by keywords alg:lbpen, alg:ubpen, and alg:rhspen, respectively (default values = 1).
       Weights < 0 are treated as Infinity, allowing no violation.

 alg:feasrelaxbigm (feasrelaxbigm)
       Value of "big-M" sometimes used with constraints when doing a